BD2KGenomics/protect/MANUAL.md

 Every required reference file is provided in the AWS bucket `cgl-protect-data` under the folder `hg19_references`.
 The `README` file in the same location describes in detail how each file was generated.

+The following section describes the arguments that can be provided to ProTECT via the config file.

 **patients**